silverstripe/silverstripe-graphql/README.md

 to `File` and `Comment`.
 Let's expose both of those to the query.

 For the `$has_one`, the relationship can simply be declared as a field.
-For `$has_many`, `$many_many`, and any custom getter that returns a `DataList`, we can set up a nested query.
+For `$has_many`, `$many_many`, and any custom getter that returns a `DataList`, we can set up a nested query using `nestedQueries`:

 **Via YAML**: